cam-cambridge/Simulation_printAFO/README.md

 strip_orientation_stepsize=5                      # The step size for the design parameter: strap orientation, can be changed to any number bottom_location_stepsize=5                        # The step size for the design parameter: bottom endpoint location, can be changed to any number
 ```
+The application of these codes in the following steps (Codes 3-6) is explained below. <br/>

 ***(1) Batch simulation for the DL, walk and run:*** <br/>